ClockWorksProduction/CWPs-OpenSource-BASHstyle-Terminal-emulator/README.md

 ## Releases

-This project provides three distinct release channels on npm to suit your needs.
+This project provides four distinct release channels on npm to suit your needs.

 ### Stable Release (`@latest`)